cortinah/ReThinking/content/post/2018-02-19-phyllotaxis3d-belatedly.md

   - Phyllotaxis
 ---

+I coded my first R/Shiny app a month ago, but never wrote about it anywhere.
+Here's the backstory.

 # What the heck is phyllotaxis, anyway?

 As part of my exploration of the R world I came upon @aschinchon's fantastic [fronkonstin](https://fronkonstin.com/) website.
 It's a beautiful and creative display of mathematics and art, often pushing the limits of what can be done in a few lines of R [code](https://fronkonstin.com/2017/11/07/drawing-10-million-points-with-ggplot-clifford-attractors/).